JuPfu/beck-view-digitalize/README.md

 ```
 pip3 list outdated --format=freeze | grep -v '^\-e' | cut -d = -f 1 | xargs -n1 pip3 install -U
 ```
+# Step By Step Description

+Successfully connect the Adafruit Breakout Board FT232H to your computer.
+This should work for macOS, Windows and Linux.

+We activate the internal USB-camera or any other USB-camera connected to your computer via openCV.
+On the press of a button connected to the FT232H